Holographic Reflected Entropy: Islands and Defect Phases: Holographic Reflected Entropy for Two Adjacent Intervals

 \subsubsection{Reflected Entropy Phase 1}

 In this configuration, the subsystems $A$ and $B$ are considered to be of comparable sizes.
-The field theory analysis of the reflected entropy between $A$ and $B$ follow from the island prescription detailed in \cref{eq_sris}, where the computations proceed in a similar fashion as detailed in \cref{sssec_ae1r1}.
+The field theory analysis of the reflected entropy between $A$ and $B$ follow from the island prescription detailed in \cref{eq_sris}, where the computations proceed in a similar fashion as detailed in the first phase in \cref{sssec_ae1r1}.
 Consequently, the final reflected entropy using the island prescription may be expressed directly as \cref{eq_ae1r1}.

 Similarly from the bulk perspective, the holographic reflected entropy may be computed using the DES prescription, where the first term may be expressed in terms of the EWCS depicted by the blue dashed line in \cref{fig_AE2}.
-Given the resemblance with the bulk analysis detailed in \cref{sssec_ae1r1}, the holographic reflected entropy can thus be obtained directly and it agrees with the field theory result described above.
+Given the resemblance with the bulk analysis detailed in the first phase in \cref{sssec_ae1r1}, the holographic reflected entropy can thus be obtained directly and it agrees with the field theory result described above.